Icinga/icinga2/doc/21-selinux.md

     # yum install icinga2-selinux

-After that restart Icinga 2 and verify it running in its own domain `icinga2_t`.
+Ensure that the `icinga2` process is running in its own `icinga2_t` domain after installing the policy package:

     # systemctl restart icinga2.service
     # ps -eZ | grep icinga2